 Whether you've been following along with The Quiet Type for a while or have had a chance to browse the blog archives, you may have noticed I used to do a monthly roundup.
 In them, I'd share helpful freelancing resources and do a check-in on my Monthly PowerSheets progress.

-I haven't done a roundup in a year or so now, but I'm still actively using my PowerSheets planner.
-In fact, I just purchased the 2021 version!
+I haven't done a roundup in a couple of years now, but I'm still actively using my PowerSheets planner.
+In fact, I just purchased the 2022 version!
 That makes it three years in a row.

-The PowerSheets Goal Planner is a 12-month intentional goal planner.
+The PowerSheets Intentional Goal Planner is a 12-month intentional goal planner.

 Did you catch that?

 If you're tired of setting goals only to have them fall by the wayside a few weeks or months later, this may be the planner for you.
 Lara Casey, the brain behind PowerSheets and Cultivate What Matters, designed the planner to help you discover the goals that really matter to you.

 PowerSheets uses prompts to help you reflect on the previous year.
 Each prompt is meant to uncover the areas of your life that you need to focus on to feel more fulfilled and happier.
 The planner then guides you as you identify your big picture goals and break them into smaller, actionable goals.